 for this grant may differ from the application deadline for

 Do I need shots to come on the trip?

 Yes.
 You will need to consult your own doctor, but most people get immunized against hepatitis A and B, typhoid, tetanus and take malaria pills.
 Some also immunize against meningococcal meningitis.

 If I don't take the course for credit do I still need to go to class?

 Absolutely.
 Participation in all program activities and attendance at all classes is required.

-Do I have to go to orientation?
+Do I have to attend the introductory classes?